Home Resources Blog Contact Countertops ▾ Cabinets ▾ Free Consult

 Most bathroom remodels take 2–4 weeks.
 A full master bath renovation with custom tile and plumbing relocation can take 5–6 weeks.
 We provide a detailed schedule before any work begins.

 Permits are required when moving plumbing or electrical.
 Simple cosmetic updates like replacing a vanity, toilet, or fixtures typically do not require a permit.
-Our team handles all permitting on projects that require it.
+For projects that need permits, your general contractor pulls them with the city — we coordinate our work around their schedule.

 Tile work and labor are typically the largest cost drivers in a bathroom remodel — often 35–45% of the total budget.
 Custom tile layouts and large-format tiles increase both material and installation costs.